CumulusNetworks/docs/content/version/cumulus-linux-31/Layer-3-Features/Border-Gateway-Protocol---BGP.md

         R7(config-router)# neighbor 10.0.0.2 remote-as internal

-    Specifying the peer’s IP address allows BGP to set up a TCP socket with this peer, but it doesn’t distribute any prefixes to it, unless it is explicitly told that it must via the `activate` command:
+    Specifying the peer's IP address allows BGP to set up a TCP socket with this peer, but it doesn't distribute any prefixes to it, unless it is explicitly told that it must via the `activate` command:

         R7(config-router)# address-family ipv4 unicast